raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

     wait_for_keyup(pin)
     tone_obj.stop()
 ```
-Enter the following command to edit our previous tone program:
+Enter the following command to edit our previous program:

 `nano morse-code.py`